sxie22/GASP-python/docs/usage.md

   * **max_lattice_length**

 Specifies the maximum allowed lattice vector length.
 Optional, and defaults to 20.0.

+  * **max_scell_lattice_length**

+(Applies in interface geometry) Specifies the maximum lattice length of the supercell lattice vector of interface structure made by lattice matching.
+Optional, and defaults to 30.0.

   * **min_lattice_angle**